MakieOrg/Website/src/blogposts/v0.24.0/post.md

 All the data a plot generates from its inputs to the final backend renderobject are stored in the graph as nodes.
 All the computations that connect data are stored as edges.
 When a plot input is updated, the graph marks every dependent node and edge as out-of-date.
 When data from an out-of-date node is requested, all related outdated nodes are resolved to compute the up-to-date value.

 One of the goals of this refactor was to fix synchronous update issues, i.e. when two or more variables need to update together.
-An example would be adding a new value to the `x` and `y` values of a scatter plot.
+An example would be resizing the `x` and `y` values of a scatter plot.
 This can now be done with `Makie.update!(plot, arg1 = new_xs, arg2 = new_ys)`.
-Another improvement is, that we can now poll updates, which helps to skip intermediate calculations that happen inbetween draw calls, like it happens e.g. in `Axis`, where the layout is calculated iteratively where each iteration updates all involved plots.
+Another improvement is that we can now poll updates, which helps to skip intermediate calculations that happen between draw calls.
+This happens in `Axis` for example, where the layout is calculated iteratively and each iteration updates all involved plots.
-The polling also gives us more control where to apply the updates, which is a large step towards making GLMakie plot updating thread safe.
-Previously, `plot.attribute = new_val` would immediately switch the OpenGL context and upload the new data, which is inherently not thread safe, while now we can poll the update at a point in time where all OpenGL state is already correctly set and we're on the correct thread to talk with OpenGL.
+The polling also gives us more control over where and when to apply the updates, which is a large step towards making GLMakie plot updating thread safe.
+Previously `plot.attribute = new_val` would immediately switch the OpenGL context and upload the new data, which is inherently not thread safe.
+Now we can poll the update at a point in time where all OpenGL state is already correctly set and we're on the correct thread to talk with OpenGL.

 ## Performance improvements